DonovanMods/project_daedalus/modinfo.json.template.md

       "description": "A description of what your mod does", "fileType": "pak",
-      "fileURL": "the direct download URL for your mod (e.g. https://github.com/your-repo/Icarus-Mods/raw/your-branch/your-mod_P.pak)", "imageURL": "A URL to an image that will be displayed in the mod list (optional)", "readmeURL": "A link to your mod's README"
+      "fileURL": "the direct download URL for your mod (e.g. https://github.com/your-repo/Icarus-Mods/raw/your-branch/your-mod_P.pak)", "imageURL": "A direct download URL to an image that will be displayed in the mod list (optional)", "readmeURL": "A link to the 'raw' version of your mod's README" },
-    },
     {
       "name": "Second Mod Name",